KHW2019/LeagueSeacher/README.md

-Given the recent updates and changes to your project, you might want to revise the README file to accurately reflect the current state and features of the application.
-Here’s a revised version with additional details and clarifications based on the changes and improvements discussed:

----

 # League of Legends Player Searcher

 A web application that allows users to search for League of Legends players by their Riot ID and tagline.